A Survey on Semantic Communications in Internet of Vehicles: Key Technologies of Semantic Communication in IoV

 \subsubsection{Reinforcement Learning-Based Resource Allocation Methods}

-Deep Reinforcement Learning (DRL) has demonstrated significant advantages in resource allocation for IoV, enabling real-time optimization of resource allocation strategies based on dynamic environments and task requirements\cite{w1,w6,w9,w32,w46}.
+In the context of integrating VANETs with semantic communication, reinforcement learning (RL)-based resource allocation methods have garnered significant attention due to their strong dynamic adaptability and optimization capabilities.
+These methods can dynamically adjust resource allocation strategies in real time according to the dynamic environment and task requirements in VANETs, thereby significantly enhancing system performance.

-\cite{shao2024semantic1} proposed a Semantic-Aware Resource Allocation with Duty Cycle Coexistence (SARADC) framework for 5G-V2X heterogeneous networks.
-Considering the coexistence of vehicles and WiFi users in unlicensed bands and the limitations of traditional resource allocation methods, this study introduces High-Speed Semantic Rate (HSR) and High Semantic Spectrum Efficiency (HSSE) metrics.
-Using Proximal Policy Optimization (PPO), i.e., a DRL method, the framework optimizes parameters such as channel allocation, power allocation, duty cycle, and semantic symbol length to maximize average HSSE.
-Under high-resolution and low SNR conditions, the framework significantly improves HSSE and Semantic Throughput (ST), effectively enhancing resource utilization efficiency and system performance.
+Ref.~\cite{10636300} proposed a Semantic-Aware Resource Allocation and Decision-making Framework (SARADC) specifically for the complex scenario of spectrum sharing between vehicles and Wi-Fi users in 5G-V2X heterogeneous networks.
+This research introduces innovative metrics such as high-speed semantic transmission rate (HSR) and high-speed semantic spectrum efficiency (HSSE).
+The near-policy optimization (PPO) algorithm is employed to optimize parameters, including channel allocation, power allocation, duty cycle, and semantic symbol length.
+Experimental results demonstrate that the framework significantly improves the HSSE and semantic throughput (ST) under high-resolution and low-SNR conditions, effectively enhancing resource utilization efficiency and system performance.
+However, the discussion on computational overhead and transmission delay is insufficient, which may limit its real-time deployment in VANETs.

+Similarly, ref.~\cite{10644092} proposed a Semantic-Aware Spectrum Sharing (SSS) algorithm based on Deep Reinforcement Learning (DRL) to address the spectrum sharing problem in the IoV.
+This algorithm redefines spectrum sharing metrics such as HSSE and the HSR by incorporating semantic information and utilizes the soft actor-critic (SAC) method to optimize decisions to maximize HSSE and improve the success rate of effective semantic information transmission (SRS).
+Simulation results show that the SSS algorithm outperforms traditional bit-based spectrum sharing methods in terms of HSSE and SRS.
+However, the limitation of this algorithm is its potentially high computational overhead, especially considering the computational capabilities and resource constraints of vehicles in real-time deployment.